nghidali/Ghostwriter/README.md

 ## Tuning parameters for driver.py

 1. `--emotion` tells the driver which emotion to look for in the samples (choose between: )
-2. '--input' is the conditional text the user inputs when running run_pplm.py
+2. `--input` is the conditional text the user inputs when running run_pplm.py
-3. '--output_file' is the file where the outputs from PPLM are stored (run_pplm.py by default, stores the samples at samples.txt)
+3. `--output_file` is the file where the outputs from PPLM are stored (run_pplm.py by default, stores the samples at samples.txt)
-4. --sa_weight is the weight of sentiment analysis.
+4. `--sa_weight` is the weight of sentiment analysis.
 Increasing this will weight IBM Watson's tone analyzer more.
-5. --semantic_weight is the weight of WordNet.
+5. `--semantic_weight` is the weight of WordNet.
 Increasing this will weight semantic similarity more.
-6. --grammar_weight is the weight of Grammarbot.
+6. `--grammar_weight` is the weight of Grammarbot.
 Increasing this will weight grammar accruacy more.